 External studentships and funding.
 The following sometimes have calls that may be relevant.
 If you have funding or are working toward it, please contact for more info:

-Questions to PPRC recuitment academic lead: email Dr Seth Zenz
+Questions to PPRC recruitment academic lead: email Dr Linda Cremonesi

 Questions directly to PhD students: email Mr Krzysztof Furman